rockstor/rockstor-doc/interface/system/config_backup.rst

 any previously saved point.
 This is a particularly useful feature when making extensive configuration changes as it provides the possibility to revert to a known good configuration.
-Once a configuration backup has been generated and downloaded it can also be used in system migration scenarios.
+Once a configuration backup has been generated and downloaded it can also be used in system migration scenarios;
+e.g. see: :ref:`v3_to_v4`.

 .. warning::
    Upon restore, the configuration of most features included in the backup will be restored regardless of their current state.
-As a result, their current configuration will be overwritten (to the exception of *Users* and *Groups*, see :ref:`below <config_notes>`).
+As a result, their current configuration will be overwritten (with the exception of *Users* and *Groups*, see :ref:`below <config_notes>`).

 The following state information is saved as part of a backup